 Prerequisite: Successful completion of a "C" or higher in previous year English class Students are encouraged to have a strong interest in writing, videography and video editing.
-Student must take Photojournalism opposite semester of this course Course ID: 020841
+Course ID: 020841

 JOURNALISM 1-2 9-11 HONORS JOURNALISM 1-2

 This course introduces students to the entire field of journalism.
 Students will learn law and ethics; various modes of journalistic writing, reporting, and interviewing; and newspaper/ yearbook layout and design.
 They will also learn basics of photography, digital citizenship, and online media Students are expected to work individually and collaboratively.
 It prepares students for any of the honors publication classes such as yearbook, newspaper, and digital journalism.
 Honors students will also work on an ongoing portfolio project that they will be expected to work on outside of the class.